 John Minadakis took a small, family restaurant and grew it into a national brand that’s become synonymous with Baltimore. #GetFamous is now a rallying cry for athletes, celebrities, and everyday seafood lovers across the country as Jimmy’s crab cakes wing their way to cities nowhere near a bay or ocean.
 As John’s company has grown, so has his commitment to giving back.
 Jimmy’s Famous Seafood is a major supporter of charities that benefit people and animals throughout Maryland.
 We’re convinced that John’s innovative marketing sense and ability to create messaging that touches a nerve will help us expand our reach and impact.

-As the Deputy Executive Director of the National Sheriff’s Association, John Thompson is the highest ranking law enforcement official in the nation who is fighting to protect animals from cruelty.
+As the the former Deputy Executive Director of the National Sheriff’s Association, John Thompson was the highest ranking law enforcement official in the nation fighting to protect animals from cruelty.
 Among his many accomplishments, he created the National Coalition on Violence Against Animals (NCOVAA), a multidisciplinary coalition of local, state and national organizations that works to reduce violence against animals, as well as the National Law Enforcement Center on Animal Abuse (NLECAA), which seeks not only to educate, but also encourage officers to enforce animal cruelty laws.
 Although a tough cop, he freely admits that his dog, Mr. PO, is the love of his life.